Trees woods and wildlife

 Have you ever wondered where flowers come from?
 Or thought about how grass grows?
 From the tallest tree to the daintiest daisy, all plants have a fascinating life cycle.
-Read on to find out more.

 To be able to grow, most seeds need to be covered with soil, have access to water and a warm temperature.
-This is why the majority of flowers and plants start to grow in spring, as winter is too cold for germination.
+This is why most flowers and plants start to grow in spring, as winter is too cold for germination.

-As well as growing up, the plant will have been growing down; roots develop and delve deep into the soil, absorbing the water and minerals needed for growth.
+As well as growing up, the plant will have been growing down.
+Roots develop and delve deep into the soil, absorbing the water and minerals needed for growth.

 Once the shoot and roots are established, the plant will begin to flower.
 This is a key part of the life cycle, as it allows the plant to reproduce by making seeds of its own.
 The snowdrop is one of the first plants to flower in the UK, providing a sign that winter is coming to an end and spring is on its way.